milosen/mpm-sim/README.md

 ## Build Jemris
 Chances are you have to build Jemris from source.
 You can do so by using cmake, but you need to have the dependencies installed.
 At the MPI CBS, Jemris is known to work on `maki` and `manati`, and the dependencies are already installed there.
+It also runs on teh MPCDF `cobra` machines, but you'll have to install the dependencies manually (sections below).
 To build jemris, execute the following lines individually in your terminal at the machine you want to use:
 ```shell
 # clone git repository